mongodb/docs/source/reference/commands.rst

 .. dbcommand:: addShard

-   :option optional name: Unless specified, a name will be
+   :option name: Optional.
+Unless specified, a name will be
                  automatically provided to uniquely identify
                  the shard.

-   :option optional maxSize: Unless specified, shards will consume the
+   :option maxSize: Optional.
+Unless specified, shards will consume the
                     total amount of available space on their machines if necessary.
 Use the
                     ``maxSize`` value to limit the amount of space the database can use.

    The :dbcomm and:`addShard` command registers a new with a sharded cluster.
 You must run this command against a :program:`mongos`